George Psalmanazar: Pseudo-lexicographer

 Psalmanazar's book was an unqualified success.
 It went through two English editions, and French and German editions followed.
 After its publication, Psalmanazar was invited to lecture on Formosan culture and language before several learned societies, and it was even proposed that he be summoned to lecture at the University of Oxford.
 In the most famous of these engagements he spoke before the Royal Society, where he was challenged by Edmond Halley.

 Psalmanazar was frequently challenged by sceptics, but for the most part he managed to deflect criticism of his core claims.
 He explained, for instance, that his pale skin was due to the fact that the upper classes of Formosa lived underground.
-Jesuits who had actually worked as missionaries in Formosa were not believed, probably because of anti-Jesuit prejudice.
+The contradictory testimony of Jesuits who had actually worked as missionaries in Formosa was not believed, probably because of anti-Jesuit prejudice.

 The Formosan constructed language has been assigned the codes qfo and art-x-formosan in the ConLang Code Registry.